 If you’re purchasing Angelica to use as a herb, make sure you get the leaf or the stalk.
 The root is a spice, not a dried or fresh garnish for topping dishes.

 Angelic will help you add some earthiness to your recipes along with a pleasant twist of licorice.
-It has the same intensity as tarragon that makes it a good substitute.
+It has the same intensity as tarragon which makes it a good substitute.
 You can substitute angelica for tarragon to sprinkle over your soup, seafood, stews, and salads.
 The sweetness only makes a minor difference, but the dish will taste just as good.

 1 Tbsp.
 Fresh Tarragon = ½ Tbsp.
 Dried Angelica (Leaf or Stalk) or 1 Tbsp.
-Fresh Angelica (Leaf or Stalk)
+Fresh Angelica.
+(Leaf or Stalk.)

 1 Tbsp.
 Dried Tarragon = 2 Tbsp.
 Fresh Angelica (Leaf or Stalk) or 1 Tbsp.
-Dried Angelica (Leaf or Stalk)
+Dried Angelica.
+(Leaf or Stalk.)

 Basil is a herb in the mint family used to give dishes a distinctively sweet and warm finish.
 It also has a tantalizing aroma that grows stronger when heated.
 Basil has significant importance in Italian cuisine because it pairs brilliantly with cheese.
 It’s a key ingredient in dishes like creamy tomato soup and pesto sauce.

 You should also know, fresh basil has a different taste than dry basil.
 While fresh basil has an overpowering flavor with lots of sweetness and hotness, dried basil is more earthy and slightly spicy.
 Roasting basil helps to eliminate some of its sweetness.